Saudi Arabia PDPL Compliance: How to Prepare

 The PDPL requires organizations to put in place appropriate safeguards to protect personal data from unauthorized access, disclosure, and use.
 In addition, the law sets out strict data breach notification requirements that organizations must comply with in the event of a data breach.

 The PDPL requires that organizations notify the regulatory authority within three days of the breach.
-Additionally, organizations must provide a full beach analysis and the show steps towards future accountability.
+Additionally, organizations must provide a full beach analysis and show steps toward future accountability.

 If an organization becomes aware of a breach that is capable of causing harm to an individual, that person must be notified in accordance with PDPL notification requirements.